hav-noms/final-project-hav-noms/avoiding_common_attacks.md

 	// Looks like we can fullfill this exchange

+	// Delete the deposit <--- DELETE STORAGE HERE removeTradeListing(listingID); // @dev to also protect incase this line gets moved we have the  noReentrancy modifier

 	// Send the ERC20 tokens to the buyer require(IERC20(trade.tokenContractAddress).transfer(messageSender, trade.amount), "The transfer of the ERC20 Tokens failed.
 Check the ERC20 Token contract");